LinoLerch/LinoLerch/README.md

 * Technologies: Computer Vision, Convolutional Neural Networks, Python (PyTorch)

 ---
-**Kafka Streaming ML: Weather Predictions**
+**Real-time ML Weather Predictions with Apache Kafka on AWS**
-* Description: ML predictions on real-time weather data using Apache Kafka and AWS, investigating the impact of resource constraints on the performance of the streaming application pipeline.
+* Description: ML predictions on real-time weather data using Apache Kafka on AWS, investigating the impact of resource constraints on the performance of the streaming application pipeline.
 * Team: 4
 * Technologies: Data Science, MLOps, Kafka, AWS